ArtPoon/gotoh2/README.md

 1. *It should be maintainable.*  I've tried to write accessible C code.
 2. *It should be correct.*  I've been implementing a bunch of unit tests to validate the implementation of Altschul and Eriksson's modification of the Gotoh algorithm.
 3. *It should be customizable.*  I've incorporated a basic interface at the Python level for importing different residue scoring matrices and for modifying gap penalties.
-4. *It should be fast.*  The C should help here, but I still need to run some benchmark tests for comparison.
-Ideally faster than calling out to another program.
+4. *It should be fast.*  The C should help here.
+Ideally, we want to be faster or similar to calling out from Python to another program.

 ## Usage example
 Aligning two sequences under default settings: